Xilinx/u50-abr-video-transcode/README.md

  2. The scaler takes the uncompressed 1080p and produces multiple renditions of the content by scaling to resolutions of 720p, 480p, 320p, and 240p.
  3. These renditions are then encoded by a single instance of the H264 or HEVC encoder by time division multiplexing the hardware.

-Xilinx has integrated the video transcoding accelerators into FFmpeg, which is one of the most popular frameworks for multimedia applications among others video transcoding.
+Xilinx has integrated the video transcoding accelerators into FFmpeg, which is one of the most popular frameworks for multimedia applications.
 FFmpeg is an open source software project, containing a vast suite of libraries, plugins, and programs for handling video, audio, and other multimedia files and streams.
 At its core is the FFmpeg program itself, designed for command-line-based processing of video and audio files, and widely used for transcoding.
 FFmpeg is part of the workflow of many software projects, and its libraries are a core part of software media players such as VLC, for example.

 The next sections provide more details on the following video transcoding accelerators: